feathers-plus/cli-generator-example/README.md

 ![database data](./docs/assets/tables.jpg)

-`uuid` fields are used as foreign keys for table relations so as to avoid differences between `id` and `_id` in different databases.
+> We use `uuid` fields as foreign keys for table relations
+> to avoid the differences involving primary keys in different databases.
+> You, of course, are likely to use the primary key for the relations.

 ## Ten examples